frydaiii/bluebelt_be/SYS_DESIGN.md

 1. Introduction
 2. Requirements
 3. System Architecture
-4. Components
-    - Client
-    - Server
-5. Communication Protocol
+4. Communication Protocol
-6. Heart-Beating by using Ping-Pong Mechanism
+5. Heart-Beating by using Ping-Pong Mechanism
-7. Sequence Diagrams
+6. Sequence Diagrams
-8. Scalability considerations.
+7. Scalability considerations.
-9. Plan to execute the implementation.
+8. Plan to execute the implementation.

 ## Introduction
 This document outlines the design of a client-server communication system where the client can initialize and disable connections, exchange text messages with the server, and maintain a heart-beating connection to ensure the connection is alive.